codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/index.md

 ## Performance

 ### [Judge the performance of a city website](/our-work/initiatives/digitalfrontdoor/playbook/performance/judge-performance-city-website.html)
-Use this guide to find out what you need to measure to judge the performance of your city website, and what good performance looks like.
+Use this guide to find out how to measure the performance of your city website, and what good performance looks like.